Allan122/UPNCR---His/README.md

 # Settlements of Early and Mature Harappan Cultures
 **Sind and Cholistan** (The desert area of Pakistan bordering the Thar Desert.)

+There were several archeological cultures in the region prior to the Mature Harappan.
+These cultures were associated with distinctive pottery, evidence of agriculture and pastoralism, and some crafts.